 LUND1: The association between fetal exposure to endocrine disrupters cerebral palsy

-Cerebral palsy (CP) is a term that includes a wide range of different motor impairments due to congenital malformation, injury based or other permanent function abnormality in the brain.
-The majority of all cerebral palsy occurs during fetal life, but can also occur during delivery.
-The aetiology of CP is unclear, but some risk factors have been identified.
-A strong association especially among boys between fetal exposure to fluorinated compounds and CP has been documented.
-These compounds are common in our everyday life, such as water repellents in clothing.
+Cerebral palsy (CP) refers to a wide range of different motor impairments due to congenital malformation, injury based or other permanent function abnormality in the brain.
+The majority of all cerebral palsy occurs during fetal life but can also occur during delivery however, it can take up to four years before the child is diagnosed.
+The aetiology of CP is unclear although some risk factors have been identified and recently fetal exposure to fluorinated compounds was suggested to be associated with CP.
+Since these compounds are common in our everyday life, such as water repellents in clothing, more research was needed.

 Aim of the studies

 We had the possibility to conduct large epidemiological studies using register data and biobank data.
 We have conducted two separate studies where the overall aim was to understand more about the aetiology of CP.

 In the first study we used a national disease register (CPUP) that includes all children diagnosed with CP since 1994 and a Swedish regional medical birth register.
 We studied the association between both perinatal and antenatal risk factors and CP stratified by birth weight and we found that still, most of the underlying risk factors for CP is unknown (submitted manuscript).